vigetlabs/blendid/README.md

 GitHub Pages isn't the most robust of hosting solutions (you're going to run into relative path issues), but it's a great place to quickly share in-progress work, and you get it for free.

-[Divshot](https://divshot.com/) and [Surge.sh](http://surge.sh/) are a couple great alternatives for more production-ready static hosting to check out, and are just as easy to deploy to.
+[Divshot](https://divshot.com/) and [Surge.sh](http://surge.sh/) are a couple great alternatives for production-ready static hosting to check out, and are just as easy to deploy to.
+Where ever you're deploying to, all you need to do is `npm run production` and transfer the contents of the `public` folder to your server however you see fit.

 #